9 tips and tricks for the Nintendo Switch

 Find a lost controller

 The Joy-Con controllers are small and thus easily misplaced.
-They remind me a lot of the Apple TV (£179.00 at Apple) remote that is lost in my household at least three times a week.
+They remind me a lot of the Apple TV ($197.84 at Sam's Club) remote that is lost in my household at least three times a week.

 Unlike the elusive Apple TV remote, Nintendo has built in a find feature for Joy-Cons.
 On the home screen, select the Controllers icon followed by Find Controllers.
 A grid of nearby controllers will show up, prompting you to press the L or R button on one of the controllers to trigger the vibration feature of the lost controller.